Applying to ECU as a New Freshman

 Admission Requirements

-The student must meet one of the following:
+Students must meet one of the following:

-• Have a 2.7 overall High School GPA
+• 2.7+ overall High School GPA

 • Pass the GED or HiSET

-*Test-Optional Admission Option
+Test-Optional Admission

 Curricular Requirements

-• 4 years English (Grammar, Composition, Literature)
+• 4 Years of English (Grammar, Composition, Literature)

-• 2 additional units from subject areas listed above, or selected from Computer Science or Foreign Language
+• 2 Additional units from subject areas listed above, or selected from Computer Science or Foreign Language

-Further questions concerning beginning freshman admissions can be answered by contacting the Office of Admissions at 580-559-5236.
+Contact the Office of Admissions at 580-559-5236.